-If a staff or faculty member informs you of their intention to transition, or is currently in the process of transitioning, your support is critical.
+If a staff or faculty member informs you of their intention to transition, or is in the process of transitioning, your support is critical.
 Be open-minded and begin a dialogue with the staff or faculty member in order to learn more about that person’s needs and concerns.
-The ODI can provide advice and assistance for supervisors working with a transitioning staff or faculty member.
+The ODI can provide advice and assistance for supervisors working with a staff or faculty member who is transitioning in the workplace.
 Supervisors should be thoughtful when discussing an employee’s transition.
 Below are questions to ask yourself before asking personal questions of an employee who is transitioning:

 - Why do I want this information?

 - Would I feel comfortable if someone asked me this question?